 All establishments that offer paid lodging accommodations, including hotels, motels, inns, and bed and breakfast inns/homes, are inspected and permitted by Environmental Health.
+The fee for lodging plan review is $100.
 Our inspection and permitting process ensures that these establishments meet the appropriate requirements for safe and sanitary operations in accordance with state laws.
 Hotels and motels undergo inspection at least once per year; bed and breakfast houses are inspected annually, and bed and breakfast inns are inspected at least every six months.

 (Lodging establishments that serve foods require a separate food service establishment permit, unless they only serve non-potentially hazardous foods (muffins, bagels, pastries, etc.) or prepackaged foods.)